-- HRFCO, in cooperated with KICT and DMH, hosted the technical workshop regarding to using AI technique of hydrological data quality control and flood forecasting on 07-08 Nov.
-2024 in Vientiane, Lao P.D.R - the draft technical report of hydrological quality control using AI will be submitted on Nov.
-2024 and to be published at 57th Session. - The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow: - To conduct application and practical testing in 4 pilot target TC Members (Malaysia, Lao P.D.R, Philippines, Thailand) with final version of hydrological data quality control system - To modify the AI hydrological quality control system
+- In the workshop, KICT made presentations on applications of AI techniques for hydrological data quality control and the representatives of 4 TC members introduced their own status in data quality management respectively.
+All participants were informed the demonstration of hydrological data quality control system and results of application with TC member's cases and discussed the modification of system. - the draft technical report of hydrological quality control using AI will be submitted on Nov.
+2024 and to be published at 57th Session. - 30.
+The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow: - To conduct application and practical testing in 4 pilot target TC Members (Malaysia, Lao P.D.R, Philippines, Thailand) with final version of hydrological data quality control system - To modify the AI hydrological quality control system